Contents hide

 enter-entering

-For three-syllable or more verbs, follow the same rules as two-syllable verbs:
+For three-syllable or more verbs, follow the same rules as for two-syllable verbs:

 consider-considering